-Page to Stage is an in-school arts integration initiative to help students learn theatre fundamentals through literature.
+Page to Stage is an in-school arts integration initiative to help students learn literature through the fundamental practices of theatre.
 The program activates students' creative process to target the evolution of ELA standards.

 Participating schools have included Pulaski Elementary School, Potter Elementary School, and Alma del Mar, among others.